 WSG5275 - Set Information Hold for Tuition Responsibility

 WSG5280 - Set Information Hold for 1098-T Tax Forms

 WSG5432 - Set Nurse Anesthetist Attribute

 WSG5283 - Set Regulation and Policy Informational Hold

 WSG5435 - Set Discount Market Rate Attribute

-WSF5004 - Assign Orientation Time Tickets - (Summer only)
+WSF5004 - Assign Orientation Time Tickets - (Spring and Summer)

 WSF5006 - Fall Time Tickets for Summer Orientation Attendees - (Summer only)